Amyloidosis Samples for Research

 Amyloidosis Overview

 Amyloidosis is a rare and serious protein deposition disease.
-It is caused by an abnormal protein called amyloid that builds up in tissues or organs.
-As the amount of amyloid protein deposits increase in a tissue or organ, they interfere with the tissue or organ’s healthy function.
-Eventually, the amyloid protein deposits cause symptoms and organ failure, amyloidosis can be fatal.
+Specifically, an abnormal protein called amyloid causes it to build up in tissues or organs.
+Moreover, as the amount of amyloid protein deposits increases in a tissue or organ, they consequently interfere with the tissue or organ’s healthy function.

 Types of Amyloidosis